help-AY/MDEF/docs/term-1/05_tech-beyond-the-myth.md

 <iframe width="1250" height="703" src="https://www.youtube.com/embed/1F_JKIxENr4" title="221118_Useless-Machine_KnockKnock" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-the disassembly process was really eye opening for me - the fablab squad were all so wonderful. it really felt like a linear hierarchy here - i felt i was interacting with collegues and friends rather than teachers. they shared their knowledge with us, they helped us out whenever they could - absolutely wonderful! i give it a solid 8.5 out of 10.
+the disassembly process was really eye opening for me - the fablab squad were all so wonderful. it really felt like a linear hierarchy here - i felt i was interacting with collegues and friends rather than teachers. they shared their knowledge with us, they helped us out whenever they could - absolutely wonderful! i give it a solid 8.5 out of 10 - would do it again :)

 __AY